ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 The `ibm-cloud-base-user` is used as a template to manage group roles for other users.
 It is used to manage the users created through the CLI and API as well as enable the integration with the _Service Credentials_ user creation on IBM Cloud.
 A user that is a member of `ibm-cloud-base-user` inherits the create role and create database attributes from `ibm-cloud-base-user`.
 The `ibm-cloud-base-user` is not able to log in.

-The `ibm` and the `ibm-replication` accounts are the only superusers on your deployment.
-A superuser account is not available for you to use.
-These users are internal administrative accounts that manage replication, metrics, and other functions that ensure the stability of your deployment.
+The `ibm` account is the only superuser on your deployment.
+A superuser account is not available for you to us.
+This user is an internal administrative account that manages the stability of your deployment.

 ## Users created with `psql`
 {: #user-management-psql}